Javier Pérez Sandoval

 Research Topic:

-I am currently a Departmental Lecturer in Latin American Studies at the Oxford School of Global and Area Studies.
-Previously, I concluded my DPhil in Politics as a member of the DPIR and Wolfson College.
-I am passionate about regime change, subnational politics, presidentialism, and the dynamics linking socio-economic development and politics.
-My research aims to strengthen our understanding of subnational regime variation across Latin America and beyond.
+During the Autumn of 2023, I was a Visiting Fellow at the Kellogg Institute for International Studies.
+Previously, I was a Departmental Lecturer in Latin American Studies at the Oxford School of Global and Area Studies, and I concluded my DPhil in Politics as a member of the DPIR and Wolfson College.

-I enjoy working out, swimming and long walks.
-I’m also a Stacraft 2 fan, and a sci-fi, coffee and cinema aficionado.
+I enjoy working out, swimming, and long walks.
+I’m also a Starcraft 2 fan, and a sci-fi, coffee, and cinema aficionado.

 You can find out more about me and my research on my personal website.